 - Clear definition of the scope of the peer review - Summary of the results of the review for each technical element within the scope of the review, organized at the HLR level.
-The result summaries should focus on the general results of the reviews of the SRs, and, if applicable, the newly developed method review requirements as endorsed by the NRC. - Summary of any new "Finding" or "UAM" F&Os generated during the full-scope or focused peer review. - Summary of identification of assumptions and sources of uncertainty, their impacts, and the reviewers' opinion regarding their treatment. - Identification of the assessed CC for each SR within the scope of the review and the basis for the assignment. - The conclusions of the peer review team. - Any recommendations to achieve the next higher CC (if applicable). - If applicable, a clear discussion of conclusions regarding any newly developed methods reviewed by the peer review team.
+The result summaries should focus on the general results of the reviews of the SRs, and, if applicable, the newly developed method review requirements as endorsed by the NRC. - Summary of any new "Finding" or "UAM" F&Os generated during the relevant peer review. - Summary of identification of assumptions and sources of uncertainty, their impacts, and the reviewers' opinion regarding their treatment.
+Highlight assumptions made in lieu of design, asbuilt and/or as-operated details that should be tracked as the PRA is changed to reflect the lifecycle of the plant.

+- Identification of the assessed CC for each SR within the scope of the review and the basis for the assignment. - The conclusions of the peer review team. - Any recommendations to achieve the next highertargeted CC (if applicable). - If applicable, a clear discussion of conclusions regarding any newly developed methods reviewed by the peer review team.
 This should include a description of the method reviewed, the technical justification provided, and a summary of the review against the newly developed PRA method requirements endorsed by the NRC as well as SRs relevant for the implementation of the newly developed method.
 This portion of the peer review report should be provided to the NRC by the method developer, with licensee-specific and/or proprietary information removed as necessary. - If applicable, any resolved inquiries that are used as part of the peer review, along with the specific SRs that were interpreted using each inquiry. - Resumes and statement of independence for each review team member.

-The principal results, conclusions, and recommendations of the peer review team should be communicated to the host utility at the completion of the onsite review, and included in the report.
+The principal results, conclusions, and recommendations of the peer review team should be communicated to the host user at the completion of the onsite review, and included in the report.
 The resumes of the peer review team members should also be included.

-9.2 Host Utility Comments on Peer Review Report
+9.2 Host User Comments on Peer Review Report

-The utility is welcome and encouraged to comment on the draft PRA peer review report.
-Such comments can address factual technical issues, as well as interpretations of the ASME/ANS PRA Standard.
+The user is welcome and encouraged to comment on the draft PRA peer review report.
+Such comments can address factual technical issues, as well as interpretations of the ASME/ANS Advanced Non-LWR PRA Standard.
 The team lead is responsible for resolving these comments with the team and issuing a final report.
-Note, however, that interpretation of the ASME/ANS PRA Standard SRs needs to be directed to ASME via the Inquiry process - this can be done by either the team lead or the host utility, however since the peer review team is a transitory group, it is recommended that the host utility seek an interpretation.
-The utility should not expect that the review team would rescind an F&O or revise an SR CC assessment based on the host utility stating they will address the issue.
-The review is to determine the state of the PRA at the time of the review; the team does not have the time either on-site or during the report development stage to reconsider issues based on revised work transmitted by the utility.
+Note, however, that interpretation of the ASME/ANS Advanced Non-LWR PRA Standard SRs needs to be directed to ASME via the Inquiry process - this can be done by either the team lead or the host user, however since the peer review team is a transitory group, it is recommended that the host user seek an interpretation.
+The user should not expect that the review team would rescind an F&O or revise an SR CC assessment based on the host user stating they will address the issue.
+The review is to determine the state of the PRA at the time of the review; the team does not have the time either on-site or during the report development stage to reconsider issues based on revised work transmitted by the user.